It’s July, the summer hols are a stones throw away and don’t we know it. Here are some signs that you’re coming to the end of the school year.

 5) You’re bombarded with ‘work’

 I’m using the word work in it’s loosest term here.
-The younger the kids are the worst this is.
+The younger the kids are the worse this is.
 EVERYTHING your little darling has ever scrawled their initial on is coming to your house.
 You may think you’re getting a toilet roll – but you dare roll your eyes at the sheer mountain of junk this child has in their arms and you will be accused of not loving their work… and therefore not loving them… and therefore being the worst parent ever..
 Just smile at the toilet roll for goodness sakes!!

 6) You daren’t spend a single penny.